Tayside Orienteers

 Full body cover and a WHISTLE required.

-NOTE - TAKE CARE - The River Braan in the south of the area can be dangerous.
 There are dangerous crags and some dangerous areas of tree brashings left after felling.
 Do not climb on any timber stacks.

 LOST - Go south until you reach the R Braan, follow down stream until you reach the Hermitage car park.
 Follow signs from A9 entry to event parking.